-Addison's Debut is a portrait of a generous and talented photographer who I met while belly-dancing.
+Addison's Debut is a portrait of a talented photographer who I met while belly-dancing.
 He is so kind to take & post pictures of dance performances.

 I also enjoy photographing dancers & musicians - usually for reference to paint at a later time, and one time I happened to be in the audience when he had his drumming debut!
 What struck me the most about his performance was his sweet smile and colorful attire.
 He was wonderful!
 I had to paint this!

 This mixed media painting has Graphite, Sharpie, Acrylic & Pastel.